Leolty/repobench/README.md

 RepoBench is a benchmark, consisting of three tasks:

-1. RepoBench-R (Retrieval): To retrieve relevant code snippets for next-line code prediction.
+1️⃣ RepoBench-R (Retrieval) 🔎: To retrieve relevant code snippets for next-line code prediction.
-2. RepoBench-C (Code Completion): To predict the next line of code given in-file context and cross-file context.
+2️⃣ RepoBench-C (Code Completion) 🔮: To predict the next line of code given in-file context and cross-file context.
-3. RepoBench-P (Pipeline): To manage complex tasks requiring a combination of retrieval and next-line code prediction.
+3️⃣ RepoBench-P (Pipeline) 🧩: To manage complex tasks requiring a combination of retrieval and next-line code prediction.

 ## Installation